TIBCOSoftware/snappydata/docs/reference/misc/supported_datatypes.md

 |   [TINYINT](#timestamp)     |  &#10004;      |   &#10004;     |
 | [VARCHAR](#varchar)       |   &#10004;     |    &#10004;    |

+!!!Note
+	BINARY, BLOB, CLOB, and FLOAT data types functions only if you do not provide the size.

 <!--
 | Data Type | Description |